FarronF/limerick-council-meetings/meetings/2022/10/12-Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Newcastle West - 30th March 2022.md

 as a result.
 In replying, Sergeant Barry noted that no incidents of anti-social behaviour has been

-highlighted and there are no concerns to date with regard to this matter.--- 4
+highlighted and there are no concerns to date with regard to this matter.
+---
+4

 The Senior Executive Engineer referred to speeding on the Ardnacrohy Road, Newcastle West,